We may earn affiliate commissions for the recommended products. Learn more.

 Qustodio plans & pricing

 After reviewing Qustodio’s features, it’s time to focus on its pricing plans.
-So, let me break down the price and the features you’ll get with the two premium offers:
+So, let me break down the price and the features of its two premium plans:

-As you can see above, I found that Qustodio includes numerous robust features in both its plans.
-However, if you’re just looking for basic protection of your kids, you might find the Basic tier more suitable and cost-efficient.
-Still, you can’t go wrong with the Complete plan, as you’ll get even more advanced functionalities for top-notch safety.
+Qustodio includes numerous robust features in both its plans.
+Additionally, if you create an account, you can try a 30-day free trial with access to Qustodio’s Premium features – no credit card required – while paid plans have a 30-day money-back guarantee (available up until 30 days of purchase).
+However, if you’re just looking for basic protection for your kids, you might find the Basic tier more suitable and cost-efficient.
+Still, you can’t go wrong with the Complete plan, as you’ll get even more advanced functionalities for all-round safety.

 Qustodio parental controls app: our experience